neonr-0/SoulMeter/README.md

 Q: Does this DPS meter work only on global server?

-A: This DPS meter tested only on global server, but since version >1.4.0.0 it may work on JP/KR.
-It might work, but there are no guarantees.
+A: This DPS meter tested only on global server, but since version >1.4.0.0 it might work on JP/KR, but there are no guarantees.

 ## Notice